Former Canadian spy sees Huawei risk as manageable

 He acknowledged a Chinese-based telecoms manufacturer might face additional scrutiny and a higher bar, but said Huawei had been conducting itself without issue in Canada and would continue to build its presence.

-The publicity surrounding Huawei and China in general may have ramifications for a $15.1 billion bid by China's CNOOC Ltd (0883.HK) to buy Canadian oil producer Nexen Inc NXY.TO.
-Ottawa must decide if the takeover by the state-owned Chinese oil company would bring a net benefit to Canada.
+The publicity surrounding Huawei and China in general may have ramifications for a $15.1 billion bid by China's CNOOC Ltd to buy Canadian oil producer Nexen Inc. Ottawa must decide if the takeover by the state-owned Chinese oil company would bring a net benefit to Canada.

 Paul Dewar of Canada's opposition New Democratic Party said the government should clarify to what criteria are used to determine if a foreign investment would hurt Canada's security.